sarbal/URP_course/lessons/lesson5.md

 - Outputs displayed on the browser
 - graphs, plots, tables, etc.
 3. Reactive Expressions
-- expressions that take in the reactive input to a reactive output
+- expressions that take in the reactive input and convert it to a reactive output

 ### Two main functions
-- User interface function, defines the structure of the page
+- User interface function (```ui```) defines the structure of the page
+- Placing a function in ui tells shiny where to display your object
+- Add an R object to your user interface, the object will be reactive if the code that builds it calls a widget value
+- a widget is a web element that your users can interact with
 ```
 ui <- fluidPage(